haleynmyers/progressive-budget-tracker/README.md

 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Description
 Enter your expenses and income into the budgeting app for a quick visual of your funds.
 The app will automatically update the expense chart and graph.
-If you are offline, the running total will update, and the chart and graph will update when you get back online.
+If you are offline, it will update the app with the cached data until you get back online.

 ![Budget App Demo](./public/budget-demo.gif)